YemiReble/alx-low_level_programming/0x0A-argc_argv/README.md

 * The prototypes of all functions and the prototype of the function _putchar is included in the header file called main.h.
 * You are allowed to use the standard library.

-'''
-argc & argv

-if(argc)
-{
-	execute the following block of code.
-}

-'''
 <end of instruction>